 Shopping for a mortgage?
 We can assist you!
 Call us at 503-753-7577.
 Ready to begin?
 Apply Now.

 Conventional Loans are mortgage loans that are not insured by the government (like FHA, VA, USDA Loans), but they typically meet the lending guidelines that have been set by Fannie Mae or Freddie Mac.
 Typically, conventional loans have better rates, terms and/or lower fees than other types of loans.
-However, conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, a down payment of 5-20% and reliable monthly income.
-Conventional loans are ideal for borrowers with excellent credit and at least a 5% down payment.
+However, conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, a minimum down payment of 3% and reliable monthly income.
+Conventional loans are ideal for borrowers with excellent credit and at least a 3% down payment.

 Fixed Rate Mortgages: Your rate and payment never change.

 Adjustable Rate Mortgages: After the initial period your interest rate can change once a year.